 Habit is a cable; we weave a thread each day, and at last we cannot break it. ~Horace Mann

-I’m sure you have a habit in mind that you’ve been attempting now for several years.
+I’m sure you have a habit in mind that you’ve been attempting for several years.
 Maybe it’s exercise, losing weight, eating better, learning something new, meditating, writing, or de-cluttering your house.
+Maybe you’ve wanted to take a course or add a new professional skill.

-As much as you want to create that new habit and sustain it (and you really, really do), your desire to keep at it begins to fade away.
+As much as you want to create habits and sustain them (and you really, really do), your desire to keep at it begins to fade away after a few days or weeks.
 At first it’s fun, then it’s challenging, then it’s work, and finally it’s forgotten.

 Why does this happen?